 The VEC data format specification must have a partitioning respectively grouping concept for topology.

-Furthermore, the topology concept must have a mechanism in order to describe mappings respectively topology embeddings.
+Furthermore, the topology concept must have a mechanism to describe mappings respectively topology embeddings.
 This can be relevant e.g. for a part with an own topology specification being integrated into the topology of a wiring harness.

 A harness definition including topology might be used twice in the vehicle (e.g. left and right rear door).
 The topology concept must have a mechanism to express that the topology of both wiring harness instances obey the same product definition.